 Whether you’re moving down the street or across the country, it can seem like a very chaotic experience.
 What will make the experience a lot smoother is staying as organized as possible and not trying to overdo it.
 Thankfully, there are ways you can actually do this.
-No matter if you have months until your move or if you’re in the thick of it right now, check out these seven tips to make your move easier and less stressful.
+No matter if you have months until your move or if you’re in the thick of it right now, check out these seven tips that will make your move easier.

 It doesn’t matter if you’re asking friends or family members for help or if you need to book a professional moving company, the important thing is to do it all early.
 Booking your help in advance will likely save you money and ensure that you have the help you need when you need it.
 Plus, an important rule of thumb is to reach out to these individuals about a week or two before and confirm the appointments, times, and locations.
 This way, you don’t end up stranded on moving day.